Please ensure Javascript is enabled for purposes of website accessibility

 Stockpile vs. Robinhood: Commissions & fees

-If you're looking for the best options trading platforms, Stockpile won't work for you but Robinhood might.
-Stockpile doesn't allow you to trade options at all while Robinhood provides options trading with no contract fees.
+When it comes to buying stocks and ETFs, both Robinhood and Stockpile will work for most investors.
+Both companies offer commission-free trades for both stocks and ETFs.
+If you're looking for the best options trading platforms, Stockpile won't work for you, but Robinhood might.
+Stockpile doesn't allow you to trade options at all, while Robinhood provides options trading with no contract fees.
 That sets Robinhood apart from many competitors, as it's common for brokerage firms to charge around $0.65 per contract fee for options trading.

 Stockpile Robinhood

-Stock & ETF Commissions $0 $0
+Stock & ETF commissions $0 $0

-Options Commissions N/A $0
+Options commissions N/A $0

-Crypto Commissions N/A 0%
+Crypto commissions 1%-2% 0%

 Stockpile vs. Robinhood: Investments available

-Robinhood undoubtedly has a wider choice of investment options as you can trade stocks and ETFs as well as options and cryptocurrencies.
-Stockpile only allows you to purchase stocks and ETFS.
 Both brokerage firms allow fractional share trading with as little as a $1 investment, though.
 This low minimum investment makes both trading platforms worthy of consideration for those looking for the best online brokers for beginners.

 Stockpile offers a few unique features Robinhood doesn't, though.
 You can gift stocks using eGift cards, and you can create a custodial account to teach kids about investing.
 Kids can submit a request to buy or sell stocks or ETFs in supervised custodial accounts and the trades will be executed after adult approval.